ACH Transfers vs SWIFT Payments: What's the Difference?

 The benefits of using ACH payments include lower fees and the ability to set up automated recurring payments, making it ideal for domestic transactions.
 SWIFT payments, however, are beneficial for international transfers, offering secure and relatively fast transactions across borders, even though they might come with higher fees.

-You can find your bank’s ACH code on your checks or by contacting your bank directly.
-The SWIFT code can usually be found on your bank’s website, your bank statement, or by asking your bank’s customer service.
-These codes ensure your money is transferred correctly to the intended recipient.
+You can find your bank's ACH code on your checks or by contacting your bank directly.
+The SWIFT code can usually be found on your bank's website, your bank statement, or by asking your bank's customer service.
+These codes ensure that your money is transferred correctly to the intended recipient.

 ACH is generally not used for international transfers as it’s limited to domestic transactions within the United States.
 The SWIFT network is the preferred method for international transfers, as it’s designed specifically for cross-border transactions between banks in different countries.